The Simmer System: how to introduce change into organizations that don't really want to do it.

 But here you are visiting this page because that approach doesn't often work out too well.
 You're not the first to find that out.

 Studies show that the majority of mid-size to large organizations have made several attempts at putting in practices such as project management, portfolio management, program management and enterprise architecture.
 Maybe even strategic planning.
 They announce that they are going to shape up and start following best practices.
 Then they've gotten angry, or disillusioned, or both.
-And they get rid of the process.
-And they get rid of the PMO (which includes you).
+Then they get rid of the process.
+Then they get rid of the PMO (which includes you).

 A year or two later, perhaps sadder but (alas) no wiser, they realize that they really should do something about this inability to get things done, so they decide to start a PMO.
 Again.